kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 _J.
 Cat_
 **Seven Planet Committee**

-# Chapter 14 - The RED CHARIOT
+# Chapter Thirteen - The RED CHARIOT
 **Period: ?????? … Year: ?????? … Location: ??????**

 **NEPTUNE**, the **APEX OF JUDGEMENT**, was silent as they passed sentence.